 Priority Population Groups (PPG) are those declared on the national Apprenticeship/Traineeship Contract, such as individuals of Aboriginal or Torres Strait Islander origin, individuals from a non-English speaking background and individuals with a disability, impairment or long-term condition.

 Individuals identified as belonging to a PPG undertaking a Priority Two or Priority Three qualification will receive 100 per cent of the government contribution.

 School-based apprentices and trainees receive funding aligned to the priority level of the qualification.

 Year 12 graduates

-Year 12 graduates are able to access fee-free training in high priority areas through the User Choice program.
-Fee-free training applies to
+Year 12 graduates are able to access free training in high priority areas through the User Choice program.
+Free training applies to

-Existing workers, irrespective of whether they belong to Priority Population Groups, are eligible for funding only when undertaking Priority One qualifications.
+Existing workers with an active registration number commencement date or recommencement date up to 31 December 2016, irrespective of whether they belong to a PPG, are eligible for funding only when undertaking Priority One qualifications.

 Training delivered in country, remote, Cape York and Torres Strait regions of the state will attract a location loading in addition to the government contribution.
 A full list of locations and the relevant loadings is available on the